University of Bogura

-Bogura Science and Technology University (বগুড়া বিজ্ঞান ও প্রযুক্তি বিশ্ববিদ্যালয়) is a government financed public university of Bangladesh.
+University of Bogura (বগুড়া বিশ্ববিদ্যালয়) is a government-financed public university of Bangladesh.

 History

 Bogra University of Science and Technology was established in 2001 and continued its academic activities until 2013, and again until the end of 2018.
 However, due to a lack of funding, the university ceased its operations afterward.

-In January 2020, the Cabinet approved the draft of a Bogura Science & Technology University Bill, 2020.
-That draft was not pursued.
+In January 2019, the cabinet approved the draft Bogura Science & Technology University Bill, 2019.
+That draft was not pursued in parliament.
 Instead, the 2001 act was implemented on 23 May 2023.